markchitty/umunandi.org/readme.md

 * Push the staging branch:
 `$ git push production staging`

-* At this point the repo should now be on the server, but the _production_ and _staging_ directories are still empty as the git-hook that populates them is not in place on the server.
+* At this point the repo should now be on the server, but the _staging_ directory is still empty as the git-hook that populates it is not in place on the server.
 To make the git-hook available, we copy the post-receive script from the repo to _umunandi.org.git/hooks_ using _git archive_:
 `$ git archive staging deploy/post-receive | tar -x --strip-components=1 -C hooks/`

 * Now push the staging branch from _dev_ again and the git-hook will checkout the repo into the _staging_ directory.